 As a not-for-profit health insurer, we’re here for our members.
 We recognised that throughout the COVID-19 pandemic, it’s more important than ever to stand by our members and support their health.

-In addition to delaying premium increases for six months last year, we put in place measures to support members facing financial stress and to ensure we continue to deliver great value for money.
+In addition to delaying premium increases for 6 months last year and again in 2022, we put in place measures to support members facing financial stress and to ensure we continue to deliver great value for money.
 These include:

-- Hardship suspensions - members doing it particularly tough can apply to suspend premium payments or downgrade their cover temporarily.
-We’ve already supported 600 of our members in this way (download the Hardship Application Form)
+- Hardship suspensions - members doing it particularly tough can apply to suspend their cover or downgrade their cover temporarily.
+We supported 600 of our members in this way.

 - Telehealth benefits - coverage for extras services delivered via telephone or video-conferencing